-Whether they're recording another hit for themselves whether they re recording another hit for themselves or masterminding production work for other artists, the BeeQees are perfectionists.
+Whether they're recording another hit for themselves Whether they re recording anomer hit for themselves or masterminding production work for other artists, the BeeQees are perfectionists.
 That's why their studio in South Florida is totally MCI equipped with a JH-556-LM Automated Console, two JH-24 Multitrack Recorders with a JH-45 AutoLock Synchronizer and JH-110B stereo recorders.
 MCI.
-Not always the best

-but always the best.
+Not always the most expensive, but always the best but always the best.